danielpowney/multi-rating/readme.txt

 * Ability to use text descriptions for select and radio options instead of numbers
 * Post, category and specific page filters to include (whitelist) or exclude (blacklist) automatic placement of the rating form and rating results
 * Options to exclude the home page and archive pages (i.e. Category, Tag, Author or a Date based pages)
-* Thumbs up/thumbs down rating item type
+* Thumbs up/thumbs down rating item type (e.g. like/dislike)
 * Display a breakdown of rating item results in 3 layouts
 * Allow/disallow anonymous user ratings option